Boyle-Lab/SEMplMe/README.md

 ## Software Requirements

 The package development version is tested on *Linux* operating systems.
+In order to compile properly, you will need a version of GCC that includes the C++11 standard (versions newer than 5.0).
 The developmental version of the package has been tested on the following systems:

 Linux: Ubuntu 18.04
 Packages: libcurl4-dev